 - 2000 kcal

-Recommended calories intakes are calculated using the user’s weight, height, age (18-50 or 50+) and gender.
+Recommended calorie intakes are calculated using the user’s weight, height, age (18-50 or 50+) and gender.

 Talking to patients about weight

-The topic of weight can be a sensitive area for health professionals to raise.
-This conversation can be made easier by
+The topics of weight and weight loss can be a sensitive area for health professionals to raise.
+This conversation can be made easier by:

 - Monitoring weight as a routine part of the consultation